What Are Betterment Charges In Real Estate?

-Recently, a reader asked us a question about betterments and home value.
-What is a betterment and how does it differ from normal improvements to a home or property?
-I’m more than happy to answer.
+Occasionally, we get a question about betterments and home value: What is a betterment and how does it differ from normal improvements to a home or property?
+We’re more than happy to answer.

+Betterment is when you improve a fixed asset to increase its worth.
 Simply put, if it makes your property more valuable (or better), it’s a betterment.
 Painting your home isn’t a betterment because it sustains your home’s value but doesn’t increase it.
 But a new addition to your home does increase its value, which makes it a betterment.
-Make sense?

-There are two kinds of betterments: public betterments (or projects by a government that raise the value of your home) and private betterments (home improvements that raise your home’s value).
-This is important because property owners often have little or no say in public betterments, but both can have an impact on your tax bill.
+There are two kinds of betterments: public betterments (or projects by a government that raise the value of your home) and private betterments (home improvements that increase your home’s value).
+This is important because property owners often have little or no say in public betterments, but both can impact your tax bill.

 Public betterments are public projects that could raise the value of your home.
 Here are some examples of common public betterments: